Department of Medicine

-The Section of Geriatrics, Palliative Medicine and Hospice at West Virginia University has the main mission to advance health care and quality of life for older people and those with serious illnesses.
+The Section of Geriatrics, Palliative Medicine and Hospice at WVU has the main mission to advance health care and quality of life for older people and those with serious illnesses.

 Geriatric Medicine provides comprehensive diagnosis and treatments of all medical problems related to people more than 65 years old.
 Elderly people who are coping with medical problems or mental decline particularly require additional specialized care and assistance.
 That's the role of Geriatric Medicine.
 Our caring team is comprised of Board Certified Geriatricians committed to provide high quality of care.

 - Specialized Geriatric consultation for frail, older adults with complex, life-threatening, or chronic conditions including dementia and delirium

 - Our Geriatric team works closely with our patient's primary care physicians and with other specialists within WVU Medicine including cardiology, oncology, neurology and pulmonary.